bbc/lrud/docs/usage.md

 An array with 2 elements.
 Value `[0]` is the lower bound of matching indexes, `[1]` is the upper bound.

-Used in conjuction with `isIndexAlign` behaviour, allows a node to replicate the effects of a "column span" by assuming the role of multiple indexes relative to its siblings.
+Used in conjunction with `isIndexAlign` behaviour, allows a node to replicate the effects of a "column span" by assuming the role of multiple indexes relative to its siblings.

 For further details, see the [docs on index alignment](./index-align.md).